 Short Bio

-Awarded the Queen Elizabeth II Platinum Jubilee Medal for outstanding service to the Province in the field of arts and culture and expanding the reach of the arts in Alberta in 2023, and recognized with a Alberta Emerging Artist Award by the Lieutenant Governor of Alberta in 2020, Carlos Foggin is the Founder and Music Director Laureate of the Rocky Mountain Symphony Orchestra, leading the ensemble from its founding in 2016 to his retirement in May 2025.
+Awarded the Queen Elizabeth II Platinum Jubilee Medal in 2023 and the Alberta Emerging Artist Award by the Lieutenant Governor of Alberta in 2020, Carlos Foggin is Founder and Music Director Laureate of the Rocky Mountain Symphony Orchestra, leading the ensemble from its founding in 2016 to his retirement in May 2025.

-In February 2025, he was honoured with the Professional Artist Award at the Mayor’s Night of the Arts (Airdrie, AB).
-In 2024, the RMSO was honoured to be named the “Community Ensemble of the Year” at the 2024 YYCMusicAwards (Calgary, AB).
+In February 2025, he received the Professional Artist Award at the Mayor’s Night of the Arts (Airdrie, AB).
+In 2024, the RMSO was named “Community Ensemble of the Year” at the YYCMusicAwards (Calgary, AB).

-Mr. Foggin is a Fellow of the Royal Canadian College of Organists, only the 100th organist to be recognized with the Society’s highest honour since 1909.
+Mr. Foggin is a Fellow of the Royal Canadian College of Organists.

 Honours & Awards